Desoldering and Solder Removal Techniques: The Ultimate Guide

 What is Desoldering?

-Desoldering involves removing bad, inefficient, or unwanted solder on a PCB.
-Removal occurs by using a special tool to melt the solder on the component leads or pads.
-This allows you to repair issues, such as solder bridges or poor connections.
-Technicians also use it for removing and replacing failed components while keeping the PCB intact.
+Desoldering involves removing bad, inefficient, or unwanted solder from a PCB, using special tools to melt the solder on component leads or pads.
+This allows technicians to repair issues—such as solder bridges or poor connections—and to remove or replace failed components while keeping the PCB intact.

 Common Tools for Desoldering